 Empathy is the capacity to understand or feel what another person is experiencing from within their frame of reference, that is, the capacity to place oneself in another’s position.

-“it’s incredibly difficult to show empathy to people you really don’t know.
+“It’s incredibly difficult to show empathy to people you really don’t know.
 And interviewing them for an hour and giving them an Amazon gift card doesn’t constitute knowing them.

-It’s also difficult to show empathy for someone who “isn’t a part of your tribe,” who doesn’t look like you or act like you.
+It’s also difficult to show empathy for someone who “isn’t a part of your tribe” who doesn’t look like you or act like you.
 This is why you have to engineer empathy.
-And why you need diverse design teams to do it.” – Stop Bastardizing Design with False Empathy
+And why you need diverse design teams to do it.” – Stop Bastardizing Design with False Empathy.

 When you can empathize with me, you feel what I’m feeling within my frame of reference.
-When you and I have that deep understanding, what is the purpose of a conversation, design thinking project, brainstorming, or even teamwork?
+When you and I have that deep understanding, what is the purpose of a conversation, design thinking project, brainstorming, or teamwork?

 Stating that you are starting with empathy is like sending thoughts and prayers.

-In my 20’s I was an educator of at-risk and adjudicated youth for Clemson University (we ran alternative schools and some partnerships with the Dept of Justice for youth).
+In my 20s, I was an educator of at-risk and adjudicated youth for Clemson University (we ran alternative schools and some partnerships with the Dept of Justice for youth).
 Hearing their stories and meeting the families, I never felt empathy.
-I cognitively could not imagine or feel what they are going through or “put myself in their shoes.”
+I cognitively could not imagine or feel what they were going through or “put myself in their shoes.”
 Also, if I could put myself in their shoes, it would still not be their experience; it would be my experience in their shoes.

-Empathy has always felt like a vapid response.
-That marketers and inept leadership fabricate to behave as-if, they are not trying to manipulate, influence, or convince you to buy something.
+Empathy has always felt like a vapid response that marketers and inept leadership fabricate to behave as if they are not trying to manipulate, influence, or convince you to buy something.

 Your empathy can be helpful and not necessary.

 In place of empathy, accept the conversation as all there is, and there is nothing behind or beneath the conversation.
 “In the conversation, look to notice differences so that these noticed differences can be put to work.
-Then the noticed differences can make a difference.” – Steve de Shazer
+Then the noticed differences can make a difference.” – Steve de Shazer.